 The internet situation on the island has dramatically changed over the past couple years.
 Most guides say that searching for wifi is a waste of time, but those days are gone.
 Now, pretty much every accommodation and restaurant on Saracen Beach has wifi.
 Is it blazing fast?
 Nope.
 Does it work 100% of the time?
 Nope.
 But it’s enough to get the job done in most cases.

+From my experiments, Smart works best on M’Pay Bay, Metfone works best on Saracen Bay, and Cellcard works best at Laguna Resort (far end of Saracen Bay).
 So, choose your SIM based on where you’ll be staying.
 (Note: They have SIMs for sale in M’Pay Bay).

 This totally depends where you go.
 Most places have generators running 24/7, while others use solar energy.
 There are blackouts now and then, but most days are fine (this could depend on your specific resort as well).